It’s easy for the government to read your old emails. Why won’t the Senate fix that?

 The legislation is endorsed by a wide array of groups across the political spectrum, from Heritage Action on the right to the American Civil Liberties Union on the left.

-“I’ve joked this is the bill that can bring America together,” Yoder said.
+“I’ve joked this is the bill that can bring America together,” said Yoder, who represents the 3rd District, which includes Johnson and Wyandotte counties.

 Yoder points out that the world has changed since 1986, when only about 10 million people used email and service providers offered limited digital storage space.